yisivlay/dev4sep-provider/README.md

 # DEV4Sep
-A Platform for RESTful API Microservice with Spring Boot 3.2.6 and Java 17
+A Platform for RESTfull API Microservice with Spring Boot 3.2.6 and Java 17

 ## Requirements
 * Spring Boot 3.2.6